Last updated: May, 2023

 We only collect personal information if it is necessary for one or more of our functions or activities.
 We may collect the following types of personal information:

-We may receive personal information which we did not ask for (i.e. unsolicited information).
+Sometimes, we may receive personal information which we did not ask for (i.e. unsolicited information).
 If this occurs, within a reasonable period of time we will determine whether we could have collected the information by seeking it from you.
-If we determine that we could not have collected that information from you, we will destroy the information or de-identify it where it is otherwise lawful to do so.
+If we determine that we could not have collected that information from you, we will destroy the information or de-identify it where it is lawful to do so.

 We may also collect information from time to time that is not personal information because it does not identify you or any other individual.
 For example, we may collect anonymous answers to surveys or aggregated information about how people use our website and services.